 Our three-tiered testing approach (pre-arrival, symptomatic, and surveillance) was a key part of our success in controlling the spread of COVID-19 during the fall, and our medical team has recommended that we increase the surveillance testing program in the spring.
-Students will be tested upon campus arrival and regularly throughout the semester.
+The College has expanded its surveillance testing program for the Spring 2021 semester.
+All students who will be on campus this semester will be required to participate in COVID-19 surveillance testing every 14 days.
+Students who do not comply with this requirement will lose clearance to attend in-person classes and/or come to campus.
 We believe this enhanced testing protocol will allow Marist students to enjoy more campus activities, which the Student Affairs team is currently planning.
 We know last semester was challenging, and we want to be particularly attentive to students’ wellbeing, self-care, and stress relief.

 Ongoing surveillance testing is particularly important to identify individuals in our community who harbor the coronavirus but show no symptoms and may be capable of transmitting the virus to others.
 We outline the plans for surveillance testing below, understanding that we may need to make adjustments as we monitor COVID-19 infection on our campus and in our local community.

 According to the CDC, “Surveillance testing is generally used to monitor for a community- or population-level occurrence, such as an infectious disease outbreak, or to characterize the occurrence once detected, such as looking at the incidence and prevalence of the occurrence.
 Surveillance testing is used to gain information at a population level, rather than an individual level, and results of surveillance testing can be returned in aggregate to the requesting institution.
 Surveillance testing may sample a certain percentage of a specific population to monitor for increasing or decreasing prevalence and to determine the population effect from community interventions, such as social distancing.”